greetclock/gauge-chart/README.md

 ![Gauge Examples](/examples/img/gauge2.png "Gauge Examples")

-Like it?
-Give us a star :)

 ## Contributing
 Build the library with `npm run build`.
 For a production version with console warnings, execute `npm run build:prod_warn`.
-This will fetch all dependencies and then compile `dist` files.
-To see the examples locally you can start a web server with `npm start dev` and go to `localhost:8080` (`8081` if `8080` is busy).
+This will fetch all dependencies and then compile the `dist` files.
+To see the examples locally you can start a web server with `npm run dev` and go to `localhost:8080` (`localhost:8081` if port `8080` is busy).

 ## License
 MIT License.
-Copyright (c) 2017 RECOGIZER GROUP GmbH.
+Copyright (c) 2017-2018 RECOGIZER GROUP GmbH.